Gelatin vs. Collagen

 Gelatin vs. Collagen – what’s the difference!?

-If you’re just starting out on the AIP you might be a little confused by all the talk of collagen and gelatin … and wait … what about hydrolyzed collagen, collagen hydrolysate and collagen peptides!
+If you’re new to AIP, collagen and gelatin can feel like one of those “wait…aren’t those the same thing?” rabbit holes … and wait … what about hydrolyzed collagen, collagen hydrolysate and collagen peptides!
 Oh my!

 So indulge me and let’s geek out a little so we’re all armed and know exactly which product to use when.